lilja85/m101j-lecture6/README.md

 to some of the lines in the script.

 Those of you who did not go trough the course at https://education.10gen.com/ during spring 2013 and still want to try and run this need to install mongodb from http://www.mongodb.org/.
-This version uses mongodb 2.2.3 and to run this script you need the path to your mongo db bin in the system PATH variable.
+This version was tested with mongodb 2.2.3 and to run this script you need the path to your mongodb bin folder in the windows system PATH variable.

 ##Extra files